emadb/emadb.github.io/_posts/2014-05-19-software-principles.markdown

 Thats why the developers should spend more time on learning the principles than on learning how to use a framework, because in every framework the principles remains valid and *good software is built on good principles*.

+So it's time to go back to SOLID, KISS, DRY, YAGNI and so on....